 You haven’t really ridden a plush ride until you’ve been on wood.

 Connor Wood Bicycles builds are what are called “scorches.”
-They are kind of like a hotrod cruiser.
-It’s built with pure simplicity, elegance and minimalist construction in mind.
+They are built with pure simplicity, elegance and minimalist construction in mind.
 They are fast, fun, great looking and have a ride like nothing else on the planet.

 The frames are made from American white ash and black walnut.
 Both are sustainable American hardwoods.
 The ash is an established tool wood – meaning that it has been used for hundreds of years in tools; things that take abuse and stay together.
 Each frame is hand sculpted and shaped to be a unique work of functional art.
 Visually, they’re unmistakable.
-They’re also strong and about the weight of a cruiser.
+They’re also strong and about the weight of a bike made from conventional materials.

 Wood is great for smoothing out a ride because, like a wood handled hammer or ax, the wood naturally absorbs many of the impacts and vibrations making a ride which is unmistakably different from aluminum, steel or other materials.
 It has big 29er wheels and fat tires which, working with the wood, deliver a ride unlike anything out there.